 NB: Please note that this is a description of an average day, due to the nature of this project and the elephants, some days may vary.

-Today we are on the trail of more Cambodian wildlife, specifically the black-shanked doucs in their natural habitat around Andong Kraloung.
-Our day trek winds its way through mixed evergreen forest to distant waterfalls with a good chance of spotting the doucs along the way.
-Banteng are also present, although not so commonly sighted, but the abundant bird life includes the spectacular giant hornbill and green peafowl.
-The scheme provides local villagers with an incentive to conserve the doucs and protect its habitat and a conservation contribution is included in the cost of the trip, which supports village development projects.
+Today we are on the trail of more Cambodian wildlife, specifically the yellow-cheeked crested gibbons and black-shanked douc langurs in their natural habitat around Andong Kraloung.
+Our hosts are the Bunong villagers who run the Jahoo camp.
+Our early start to our day-long trek will give us the best opportunity to spot these endangered species, as we wind our way through mixed evergreen forest to distant waterfalls.
+Other rare species such as giant black squirrel and northern pig-tailed macaque are also present, although not so commonly sighted, but the abundant bird life includes the spectacular giant hornbill and green peafowl.
+The scheme provides local villagers with an incentive to conserve the gibbons and douc langurs and protect the habitat and a conservation contribution is included in the cost of the trip, which supports village development projects.

 Day 7: To Kratie for River Dolphin Spotting